Job Application Background Check Form Job Description 2022 CritiCall (PDF) CritiCall

 Must have previous employment of 6 months or more in a customer service related job

-Residing within 50 Miles of Arenac County is preferred
+Residing in Arenac County or within 50 Miles of Arenac County is preferred

 If selected, you will be assigned to a Communications Training Officer (CTO) and receive training materials.
-Training can take up to 6 months to complete and is a minimum of 29 hours a week at the training wage of $11.50 an hour.
+Training can take up to 6 months to complete and is a minimum of 80 hours/bi-weekly for full time and 58 hours bi-weekly for part time.
 It is an extensive training program comparable to taking a college course that is broke down into sections with daily observation and written reports to keep you informed of your progress.
 During training you will be required to complete and pass Basic LEIN Certification - (Law Enforcement Information Network ) and a 40 Hour Basic Dispatcher Training through a certified program of the State 911 Committee (SNC).
 Attending these training's will require overnight stays.